ThierrySans/CSCD27/tutorials/04/README.md

 Take a look at the *Needham-Shroeder* symmetric protocol seen in class.

 11. Why is Alice sending the nonce *Na* to the KDC?
 If she does not, can you show how an attacker could compromised the freshness of the session key *Kab*?
 Write down precisely the message exchanges between the different parties.

-12. Same question with the nonce *Nb* sent by Bob to Alice?